Juvoo/ComputerNotifier/README.md

 # ComputerNotifier

-Android app that displays all notifications on your computer(s).
+Android app that shows the device's notifications on your computer(s).